kaihendry/hendry.iki.fi/cv/resume.md

 - Developed a process to label new instances to produce costing reports via parameterised Jupyter Notebooks
-- Instrumented, exported and produced dashboards/alerts in the Jsonnet data templating language for Grafana with Prometheus and Go language
+- Improved system visibility and proactive issue detection by instrumenting, exporting, and producing dashboards/alerts using Jsonnet, Grafana, Prometheus, and Go.

 Tech Stack:
 Machine Learning (AI), Prometheus, Grafana, Go